 Hong Kong Island

 Hong Kong Island is the heart of Hong Kong.
-It is where the biggest part of the city is located, as well as a lot of history and tourist sites.
+It is where the biggest part of the city is located, as well as a lot of history and free tourist sites.
 That’s not to say that there aren’t sights elsewhere, off the island.
 But there are many parts to this island, and some areas feel a world away from the bustling city neighborhoods!

 Hong Kong Districts: Central & Mid-Levels

 The Central area is the primary financial and commercial hub of the city.
 Trade and finance has always been major industries in Hong Kong, so you will find many international banks and corporate headquarters around here.
 The area is also known for it’s many skyscrapers & seemingly endless luxury malls and shops.
 So you can do a lot of damage to your bank account around here.

 From Central, you can head up the mountain toward the “mid-levels” using the escalator system.
 The Mid-Levels escalator is the largest escalator-transportation system in the world, which connects apartments high up on the mountain to the Central business area.
 The steep mountains and streets are difficult to walk, so taking the escalator makes it much more enjoyable.
 Essentially, this is an “escalator-highway” and people commute to and from work by escalator…which is pretty unique!

 The Central / Mid-Levels area has a lot of great restaurants, and nightlife.
 After all, this is where busy workers come to relax for happy hour between work and home.
 This area is also where you can find many awesome international restaurants — just about any kind of food from anywhere in the world, from American, Italian, French, Mexican, and even Southern BBQ…you can find it here!
 However, this is a pricey district for accommodations and restaurants.